Hotmoka/hotmoka/tutorial/Takamaka.md

       // we get a reference to the manifest StorageReference manifest = blockchain.getManifest();

-      // we ask the signing algorithm to use for requests SignatureAlgorithm<NonInitialTransactionRequest<?>> signature = blockchain.signatureAlgorithmForRequests();
+      // we get the signing algorithm to use for requests SignatureAlgorithm<NonInitialTransactionRequest<?>> signature = blockchain.signatureAlgorithmForRequests();

       // we create a signer that signs with the private key of the gamete Signer signerOnBehalfOfGamete = Signer.with(signature, initialized.keysOfGamete().getPrivate());

-      // we call the getGamete() method of the manifest; this is a call to a @View method, hence the nonce is irrelevant StorageReference gamete = (StorageReference) blockchain.runViewInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest
+      // we call the getGamete() method of the manifest; this is a call to a @View method,
-        (Signer.onBehalfOfManifest(), manifest, ZERO, BigInteger.valueOf(10_000), ZERO, takamakaCode,
+      // hence the nonce is irrelevant and we handly use zero for it StorageReference gamete = (StorageReference) blockchain.runViewInstanceMethodCallTransaction
+        (new InstanceMethodCallTransactionRequest
+        (Signer.onBehalfOfManifest(), // the signer object, that uses the private key of the payer manifest, // payer
+	ZERO, // nonce: irrevant for calls to a @View method BigInteger.valueOf(10_000), // gas limit
+	ZERO, // gas price
-        new NonVoidMethodSignature("io.takamaka.code.system.Manifest", "getGamete", ClassType.RGEOA), manifest));
+	takamakaCode, // classpath for the execution of the transaction new NonVoidMethodSignature("io.takamaka.code.system.Manifest", "getGamete", ClassType.RGEOA), // method
+	manifest)); // receiver of the method call

-      // we get the nonce of the gamete: we use the same gamete as caller and an arbitrary nonce (ZERO in the code)
+      // we get the nonce of the gamete: we use the same gamete as caller and an arbitrary nonce
-      // since we are running a @View method of the gamete BigInteger nonce = ((BigIntegerValue) blockchain.runViewInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest
+      // (ZERO in the code) since we are running a @View method of the gamete BigInteger nonce = ((BigIntegerValue) blockchain.runViewInstanceMethodCallTransaction
-        (signerOnBehalfOfGamete, gamete, ZERO, BigInteger.valueOf(10_000), ZERO, takamakaCode,
+        (new InstanceMethodCallTransactionRequest
+        (signerOnBehalfOfGamete, // the signer object, that uses the private key of the payer gamete, // payer
+	ZERO, // nonce: irrevant for calls to a @View method BigInteger.valueOf(10_000), // gas limit
+	ZERO, // gas price
-        new NonVoidMethodSignature("io.takamaka.code.lang.Account", "nonce", ClassType.BIG_INTEGER), gamete))).value;
+	takamakaCode, // classpath for the execution of the transaction new NonVoidMethodSignature("io.takamaka.code.lang.Account", "nonce", ClassType.BIG_INTEGER), // method
+	gamete))) // receiver of the method call
+	.value;

       // we install family-0.0.1-SNAPSHOT.jar in blockchain: the gamete will pay for that TransactionReference family = blockchain.addJarStoreTransaction(new JarStoreTransactionRequest
-        (signerOnBehalfOfGamete, gamete, nonce, BigInteger.valueOf(1_000_000_000), ZERO, takamakaCode, Files.readAllBytes(familyPath), takamakaCode));
+        (signerOnBehalfOfGamete, // the signer object, that uses the private key of the payer gamete, // payer
+	nonce, // nonce of the payer: relevant since this is not a call to a@View method!
+	BigInteger.valueOf(1_000_000_000), // gas limit
+	ZERO, // gas price
+	takamakaCode, // classpath for the execution of the transaction Files.readAllBytes(familyPath), // bytes of the jar to install takamakaCode)); // dependencies of the jar that is being installed

       System.out.println("manifest: " + manifest);
       System.out.println("gamete: " + gamete);
       System.out.println("nonce of gamete: " + nonce);
       System.out.println("family-0.0.1-SNAPSHOT.jar stored at: " + family);

-      // we increase to nonce, ready for further transactions having the gamete as caller nonce = nonce.add(ONE);
+      // we increase to nonce, ready for further transactions having the gamete as payer nonce = nonce.add(ONE);
     }
   }